 System Designed to Protect Air Quality and Minimize Odors; Air Monitoring Results Significantly Below State-Established Site Criteria

-Honeywell is undertaking the Onondaga Lake cleanup under the supervision, and at the direction of, federal and state regulatory agencies.
+Honeywell has completed the consolidation area under the supervision, and at the direction of, federal and state regulatory agencies.

 A key part of the cleanup is the Community Health and Safety Plan, which was reviewed by the New York State Department of Environmental Conservation (DEC), the U.S. Environmental Protection Agency (EPA), and the New York State Department of Health (DOH), and approved by DEC.

 In June 2010, EPA released its human health risk assessment, which looked at “potential health impacts to people who live near the facility which will contain sediments removed from the lake and determined that all resulting risk and hazard estimates were within the range or below levels identified by EPA as acceptable.”

 According to DEC, “total VOC levels detected at the perimeter monitoring locations comply with the standard established for protecting public health.”

 Even though the potential for odors was greatly reduced after dredging, Honeywell maintained odor control measures, where appropriate.
 Sealant was reapplied as appropriate to the drying geotube bags, misting systems operated, and large fans run depending on wind direction, wind speed, and weather conditions such as temperature and precipitation.

 Water storage basins have been cleaned and are no longer used to hold water from drying bags.